tarides/ocaml-platform-installer/README.md

 - If needed, it creates the sandbox switch, to builds the tools it needs to build, and add to the local repository the new packages.
 - Finally, it installs all tools from the local binary repository.

-Note that this mechanism makes `opam` fully aware of `ocaml-platform's installed package.
+Note that this mechanism makes `opam` fully aware of `ocaml-platform`'s installed package.

 ## Roadmap